inelectrologics/RP2040-SCPI-INSTRUMENT/README.md

 OUT? a = read status of output a.

 IN a = read status of input a.
-OUTB a = write outputs in a group of 8-bit (Byte)l
+OUTB a = write outputs in a group of 8-bit (Byte).
 INB a = read status inputs in a group of 8-bit (Byte) [0|1] where 0 has the first 8-bit inputs and 1 has the last 3-bit inputs
 ADC a = read ADC channel a.
 DAC [0|1] = Turn PWM-DAC [off|on] to update PWM value.